rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 ```
 rocketpool pdao proposals vote
 ```
-You'll be prompted to select a proposal to vote on, if such proposal is available.
-After selecting a proposal, you'll be able to select one of the above four options.

 If the veto quorum (as defined by the `proposal.veto.quorum` parameter) is met, the proposal is immediately defeated and the proposer loses their bond.
 This is to dissuade spam, low quality proposals, or proposals that have not gone through off-chain processes first.
+The smartnode command `rocketpool pdao proposals finalize` is used to finalize a vetoed proposal by burning the proposer's locked RPL bond.

 The duration of period 1 is determined by the `proposal.vote.phase1.time` parameter.
 The proposal will transition to phase 2 regardless of if `proposal.quorum` is reached or not.

 ### Vote Period 2

-During vote period 2, delegates aren't allowed to vote.
-Node operators who didn't vote in period 1 will still be able to cast a vote during period 2.
+During vote period 2, delegates can vote, but only their vote is only worth their **local voting power**.
+Voters who didn't vote in period 1 will still be able to cast a vote during period 2.
 Node operators who disagree with their delegate's choice will have the opportunity to overturn their delegate's vote.

-The process of overturning a vote is pretty simple, just call `rocketpool pdao proposals vote` and follow the prompts.
-Your voting power will be applied to the proposal, and your delegate's voting power will be deducted.
+The process of overturning a vote is pretty simple, just call `rocketpool pdao proposals vote` during vote period 2 and follow the prompts.
+The delegate's voting power will be overturned by the delegatee's voting power.

-**TODO** create a test example in devnet to show the terminal output of what it looks like to overturn a vote.

-The result of a proposal is concluded when `proposal.vote.phase2.time` is over.
+The result of a proposal is concluded when vote period 2 is over.
 In order for a result to be determined (and executed), `proposal.quorum` total voting power must be reached by the end of `proposal.vote.phase2.time`.
-If quorum is met and conclusion is reached, the proposal will be pass the voting periods and be marked as successful.
+If quorum is met and consensus is reached, the proposal will be pass the voting periods and be marked as successful.

 ::: tip NOTE
-No further actions can be taken in the event that `proposal.quorum` is not met
+No further actions can be taken in the event that `proposal.quorum` is not met.
 :::

 ### Execution